Mystique

 Unfortunately for Kibble, it ended up being a bigger deal than anyone hoped.
 He waffled between being able to urinate and defecate on his own and needing expressions, and developed lesions in his bladder.
 So, it was hard to find him the perfect home with such unique medical complications.
 Kibble went to three different adopters with the bright-eyed hope that he’d find his forever home, but each time, he was returned.

 It became glaringly clear that getting this kitty adopted, no matter how sweet, energetic, and incredible he was, was going to be difficult.
 So, APA reached out to Shadow Cats: where we welcome special cases like Kibble, and embrace them.
-We had some room in Harmony and were touched by Kibbles’ story and how much effort APA had put in to find him the best outcome possible.
+We had some room and were touched by Kibbles’ story and how much effort APA had put in to find him the best outcome possible.
 So, we agreed to give Kibble that forever home he’d been hoping for!

 Kibble is a free spirit, a quick learner, and an absolute sweetheart.
 Our team is plenty used to bladder expression kitties after caring so diligently for Pawl & Crinkle Fry.
-Kibble will receive exemplary care, sunbathe on the Harmony catio, and have playmates in Harmony ready for his rowdy energy when he moves.
+Kibble will receive exemplary care, sunbathe on the catio, and have playmates ready for his rowdy energy when he moves.
 Maybe he can bunny-watch with Bruce, Crinkle Fry & Leo!

 We feel so thankful to have Kibble among us and feel privileged to give him the soft place to land he’s always wanted, for forever this time.

-Kibble has 3 Sponsors
+Kibble has 5 Sponsors

 Karen Smith